-Starting at Tom's Moorings and finishing at Tom's Moorings with overnight stops at : Aqueduct over un-named stream, Tixall Bridge No 106, Tattenhill Lock Narrows, Cranfleet Railway Bridge No 2, Farndon Marina, Saxilby Village Wharf moorings, Torksey Visitor Moorings, Cromwell Lock Weir Entrance, Holme Lock Weir Entrance, Shardlow, Ordish Bridge No 33E, Rugeley North Visitor Moorings, Straight Mile Turn, and Shebdon Aqueduct.
+Starting at Tom's Moorings and finishing at Tom's Moorings with overnight stops at : Aqueduct over un-named stream, Tixall Bridge No 106, Tatenhill Lock Narrows, Cranfleet Railway Bridge No 2, Farndon Marina, Saxilby Village Wharf Moorings, Torksey Visitor Moorings, Cromwell Lock Weir Entrance, Holme Lock Weir Entrance, Shardlow, Ordish Bridge No 33E, Rugeley North Visitor Moorings, Straight Mile Turn, and Shebdon Aqueduct.
 A total distance of 312 miles, 6½ flg and 112 locks.

 I’m not sure how many lanterns they should hang in the church in Boston if you come via river and canal – that will have to wait until some other time

 - Gad.. that sun's hot...Better not touch it then...

 - It's all gone a bit wibbly wobbly

 - Barton Turns?
 Wasn't he a Special Agent?

 - The Cranfleet Cut sounds like some sort of Public School entrance exam

 - Terrance Trent Derby?
 Surely it's Terrance Trent Nottingham